Sultanate of Rum: Establishment

 Since the 1030s, migratory Turkish groups in search of pastureland had penetrated Byzantine borders into Anatolia.
 In the 1070s, after the Battle of Manzikert, the Seljuk commander Suleiman ibn Qutulmish, a distant cousin of Alp Arslan and a former contender for the throne of the Seljuk Empire, came to power in western Anatolia.
 Between 1075 and 1081, he gained control of the Byzantine cities of Nicaea and briefly also Nicomedia.
-Around two years later, he established a principality that, while initially a Byzantine vassal state, became increasingly independent after six to ten years.
-Nevertheless, it seems that Suleiman was tasked by Byzantine emperor Alexios I Komnenos in 1085 to reconquer Antioch and the former travelled there on a secret route, presumably guided by the Byzantines.
+Around two years later, he established a Sultanate that, while nominally still a Byzantine vassal state, became increasingly independent after six to ten years.
+(Note: "Although the independent Seljuk sultanate of Rum established by Suleiman (1077–1086) remained nominally under Byzantine suzerainty, it was already clearly lost to Byzantium as a practical matter (...)
+The Seljukid leaders were only too pleased to see the undisciplined bands of Oghuz warriors carry on their raiding and pillaging as far as possible from Persia proper, and Anatolia was sufficiently large and remote to fully absorb their destructive energies. (...)
+Anatolia became Turkified, whereas the center of the Seljuk Empire retained its primarily Persian character, language, and culture, although strong Turkic elements took root in Azerbaijan and Khorasan.")
+(Note: By June 1081, Sulayman had felt himself strong enough to shake off the weak Byzantine suzerainty.
+Thus the Seljuk sultanate of Rum, which was not recognised by Malikshah until 1084 (and only as a subordinate state), for the first six to ten years of its existence was a Byzantine ‘client’ state.)
+The Sultanate was officially recognized as a vassal state by the Seljuk ruler Malikshah in 1084, but as late as 1085, Suleiman was tasked by Byzantine emperor Alexios I Komnenos to reconquer Antioch and the former travelled there on a secret route, presumably guided by the Byzantines.

 Suleiman tried unsuccessfully to conquer Aleppo in 1086 and died in the Battle of Ain Salm, either fighting his enemies or by suicide.
 In the aftermath, Suleiman's son Kilij Arslan I was imprisoned and a general of his, Abu'l-Qasim, took power in Nicaea.
 Following the death of sultan Malik Shah in 1092, Kilij Arslan was released and established himself in his father's territories between 1092 and 1094, possibly with the approval of Malik Shah's son and successor Berkyaruq.